 Mirror Lake, so different from what I expected to find, but so unique.
 A crystal clear lake surrounded by rocks and boulders.
 Tsuius Mountain was now fully visible and we could see the route up to the summit swinging northwest along a level bench to a pass.

 Tsiuius Mountain was standing all by itself, covered with snow patches.
 Looking up to the right we could guess where Sunrise Lake had to be.
-The sun disappeared for a while which gave the landscape a gray look on the picture.
+The sun disappeared for a while which gave the landscape a grey look on the picture.

 We explored the area around the lake and had our well-deserved lunch.
 The bugs didn’t leave us alone for a second.

 It would have been too late in the day to hike up to Tsuius Mountain.
 Knowing that my Swedish hiking friends will be back in Canada next summer, maybe we will return and hike to the Tsuius summit, and maybe hike out north to Joss Mountain, or South and explore from there.

 Detour to Greenbush Lake

 I’ve never been to Greenbush lake before, but I knew that it was only another few km further along Sugar Lake Road.
 Seeing it from a long distance away driving town from the lodge, Mikael decided to drive to it.
 Greenbush lake is a beautiful green coloured small lake surrounded by forest.
 Greenbush Lake Protected Area was established to protect important grizzly bear and mountain caribou habitat.

 We walked through old growth forest down to the lake and marvelled at the old cedar, hemlock, spruce and sub-alpine fir.

 The area offers recreation opportunities including fishing, backcountry skiing, and heliskiing.
 It’s also a great place to just appreciate nature and marvel at the beauty of it.

 We came across Curwin Road sign on the way home.
 This would be a shortcut back to the Mabel Lake Valley area, according to the backcountry map.